wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-The <a href="http://ogp.me/">Open Graph</a> protocol enables any web page to become a rich object in a social graph.
-For instance, this is used on Facebook to allow any web page to have the same functionality as any other object on Facebook.
-The Open Graph meta tags are read by almost all social websites, including Facebook, Google (Search and Google+), and LinkedIn.

 The NextGEN Facebook plugin adds Open Graph meta tags to all webpage headers, including the "artical" object type for posts and pages.
 The featured image thumbnails, from a NextGEN Gallery or Media Library, are also correctly listed